discord/sample-game-integration/README.md

 In the mean time you can continue setting up your sample environment.

 ### Installing the Sample Client
+First you need to clone `client/example.config.json` and rename it to `client/config.json` then fill out your application's client ID found at https://discordapp.com/developers/applications/me.
+Only the `Client ID` should be set here.
+The other details will be set on the example server.

 Installing the client requires only that you have node and npm installed.
 Then, to install project dependencies, from this project's root folder:
 ```